Table of Contents

 Trust and security are fundamental pillars supporting online interactions.
 Without them, the integrity of online communications and transactions becomes compromised, leaving users vulnerable to identity fraud and cybercrimes.
 Public Key Infrastructure (PKI) provides a comprehensive framework that enables confidentiality, integrity, and authentication for digital interactions through cryptographic techniques.

-What is a Public Key Infrastructure (PKI)?
+What Is Public Key Infrastructure (PKI)?

-Key Components of PKI
+Key Components of Public Key Infrastructure (PKI)

 - Digital Certificates: A digital certificate is a digital document that binds a public key to an entity (such as an individual, organization, or device).
-It is an electronic form of identification issued by a trusted third party known as a certificate authority (CA).
+It serves as an electronic form of identification issued by a trusted third party known as a certificate authority (CA).
 The digital certificate contains information about the owner, the public key, the expiration date, and the CA’s digital signature to verify its authenticity.

 - Cryptographic key pairs: At its core, PKI utilizes asymmetric cryptography, which involves a pair of public and private keys.

-How Does PKI Work?
+How Does Public Key Infrastructure (PKI) Work?

 Maintaining PKI Integrity Through Certificate Revocation